Diagnostic Medical Sonography Frequently Asked Questions

 2. Possess a cumulative grade point average of at least 2.5 including all colleges attended.

 * Note: Science courses over 7 years old may require repetition.
 Check with the Allied Health Admissions Office.

 Am I required to complete Observation time in a Sonography Department?

 NO. Observation time is recommended but not required.
 Observation time in an ultrasound environment is STRONGLY recommended for enhancement of your application.
 Any rotation through ultrasound during any previous education is NOT considered volunteered time.
 New applicants are recommended to have no more than a maximum 40 observation hours.
 Applicants re-applying are recommended to have no more than 25 additional hours of observation.

 How can I make myself more competitive in the applicant pool?

 The Program is looking for applicants who are making informed decisions about this career and are able to communicate his/her knowledge of the field.
 Maximize your academic performance (Overall and Pre-requisite GPA's), select references carefully and demonstrate motivation and maturity during the interview process regarding your decision to pursue a career in sonography.
 While applicants are not required to perform observation time in an Ultrasound department in order to apply, any form of observation will strongly enhance your application.

 If I am accepted into the Program, what other requirements are necessary?

-The Diagnostic Medical Sonography Program is located on the Delgado Charity School of Nursing Campus.
+The Diagnostic Medical Sonography Program is located on the Delgado City Park Campus in the Ochsner Center for Nursing and Allied Health (Building 14).
 All courses, including labs, are held on this campus.

 Where are the Clinical Education Centers located?